 Kepler Capital Downgrades EON SE (EONGY) to Hold

-In a report issued on February 28, Ingo Becker from Kepler Capital downgraded EON SE (EONGY) to Hold, with a price target of EUR10.00.
-The company’s shares closed last Monday at $11.45.
+Kepler Capital analyst Ingo Becker downgraded EON SE (EONGY) to Hold yesterday and set a price target of EUR10.00.
+The company’s shares closed last Monday at $11.94, close to its 52-week high of $12.40.

 See today’s analyst top recommended stocks >>